ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/bootstrap_tables.md

    {:.table .table-sm .table-striped .table-bordered }

-   A hack you can use is to add a `<style>` element right into your Markdown document near the top, like this, that defines a new style where the first td element in every row is a bit wider:
+   A hack you can use is to add a `<style>` element right into your Markdown document near the top, like this, that defines a new class where the first td element in every row is a bit wider:

    ```
    ---